General linear models

 Can bill length and bill depth alone effectively predict flipper length in Adélie penguins?

-• bill_length_mm: Numerical value representing bill length in millimeters.
+• bill_length_mm: Numerical value representing the bill’s length in millimeters.

-• bill_depth_mm: Numerical value representing bill depth in millimeters.
+• bill_depth_mm: Numerical value representing the bill’s depth in millimeters.

-• flipper_length_mm: Integer value representing flipper length in millimeters
+• flipper_length_mm: Integer value representing the flipper’s length in millimeters.

 Figure 2: Artwork by Allison Horst.